jimtin/indicators-and-analysis/README.md

-# traderbot: democratizing advanced trading
+# tradeoxy: democratizing advanced trading

 ## Open Source Indicators and Analysis
 A series of API's exposed to simplify getting indicators and analysis.